 Dr. Milad Nourahmadi will then secure temporary crowns, over each abutment to protect it while the lab works to produce your permanent bridge.

-If you have a cracked tooth, you should not delay in contacting Dr. Milad Nourahmadi’s office in Bolingbrook, Naperville, Riverside, and Joliet, Illinois at 630-972-4010 for treatment.
+If you have a cracked tooth, you should not delay in contacting Dr. Milad Nourahmadi’s office in Bolingbrook, Franklin Park, Joliet, Naperville, Plainfield, Riverside, and Wheaton, Illinois at 630-972-4010 for treatment.